resilient-tech/india-compliance-docs/pages/docs/developer-guide/sandbox.md

 You can test e-Invoice and its interaction with e-Waybill with the following restrictions (for sandbox only):

-- You shall not be able to print or attach e-Waybill print.
+- You shall not be able to print or attach an e-Waybill print.
 This is not possible as APIs are different with different user credentials.
 - You will not be able to update the transporter or vehicle information from the sandbox.
-- Other than this, you can test the generation or cancellation of e-Invoice & e-Waybill.
+- Other than this, you can test the generation or cancellation of e-Invoice & e-Waybills.

 ## Sandbox for Public APIs